khadas/khadas_docs/android/source/vim4/UpgradeViaUSBCable.md

-title: Upgrade Via a USB-C Cable
+title: USB-C Upgrading
 ---

-{% note info Vim4 upgrade tool requires Version V3.1.9 or above, If VIM1/VIM2/VIM3 firmware is imported, it will automatically switch to the old version tool, that is, this version of tool is not downward compatible. %}
+{% note info Use v3.1.9 (or newer) "Amlogic Flashing Tool" with VIM4. %}

 {% endnote %}